AllanSoto/STX/src/README.md

   }
 }
 ```
+**You MUST deploy appropriate rules to your Firestore database based on your new data access model.**

+1. Go to your Firebase project in the Firebase Console.
+2. Navigate to "Firestore Database" (under Build).
+3. Click on the "Rules" tab.
+4. Replace the **entire** content of the rules editor with your new rules.
 5. Click **"Publish"**.

-If you skip this step, Firestore will block your application's attempts to read or write data, leading to errors and a non-functional application.
+If you skip this step and are using Firestore, Firestore will likely block your application's attempts to read or write data.
-If you still encounter "permission-denied" errors after deploying these rules, ensure:
+If you still encounter "permission-denied" errors after deploying these rules, ensure your Firestore paths in your code match the rules and that you're not attempting client-side writes where `allow write: if false;` is set.
-- You are correctly logged in within the application.
-- The `userId` in your Firestore paths matches the `request.auth.uid` of the logged-in user.
-- There are no typos in collection or document paths in your code or rules.
-- You have refreshed your application or cleared any local cache that might be holding onto old data or auth state.